MLB Expansion · Portland, Oregon

 Weigh In

-This site exists because Portland deserves Major League Baseball — and because community should come before profit.
+This site exists because Portland deserves Major League Baseball — and because the right team will show up for this city the way this city will show up for them.

 100 %